America Has A Large Trade Deficit, But Economists Aren't Too Concerned About It

 "When it can be a problem is when the rest of the world decides you're not such a good credit risk," Blinder says.

-That hasn't happened to the United States and it doesn't appear like it will anytime soon.
+That hasn't happened to the United States and it doesn't appear that it will anytime soon.
 Foreign investors continue to shovel money into U.S. government debt, for example, resulting in a long period of low interest rates.
 And they're big buyers of U.S. real estate and stock.

 The specter of foreigners buying up U.S. properties may disturb a lot of Americans, who view it as ceding economic control over the country's assets.
 But it shouldn't, de Rugy says.